OpenMask3D: Open-Vocabulary 3D Instance Segmentation

 {

 {\center \bf {\bf Appendix} }

-The Appendix section is structured as follows: In Sec.~\ref{sec:algo_det}, we provide further details about our OpenMask3D model, and we elaborate on certain design choices.
-In Sec.~\ref{sec:baseline_det}, we provide further details on the baseline experiments .
-In Sec.~\ref{sec:quali_res}, we show additional qualitative results.
-Our code and model will be made publicly available.
+The Appendix section is structured as follows: In Sec.~\ref{sec:algo_det}, we provide further details about our OpenMask3D method, and we explain certain design choices.
+In Sec.~\ref{sec:additional_results} we present additional results, such as ablation studies on hyperparameters and insights into the performance of \name{}.
+In Sec.~\ref{sec:baseline_det}, we provide further details about how the baseline experiments are performed.
+In Sec.~\ref{sec:quali_res}, we share additional qualitative results.